abradner/cv/Alex_Bradner.md

 ## Hobbies & Interests

 This is broad.
 The world is my niche and I can find something interesting in so many domains.
-Feel free to Ask me about one of these or throw me down the rabbit hole with something new and fascinating:
+Feel free to ask me about one of these or throw me down the rabbit hole with something new and fascinating:

 ### Technology & Engineering